hashicorp/vault/website/source/docs/platform/k8s/injector/index.html.md

 To configure secret injection using annotations, the user must supply:

 * one or more _secret_ annotations,
 * and the Vault role to use to access those secrets.

-The annotation must have the following format:
-`vault.hashicorp.com/agent-inject-secret-<unique-name>: /path/to/secret`.
-The
-unique name will be the filename of the rendered secret and must be unique if multiple secrets are defined by the user.
+The annotation must have the format `vault.hashicorp.com/agent-inject-secret-<unique-name>: /path/to/secret`.
+The unique name will be the filename of the rendered secret and must be unique if multiple secrets are defined by the user.
 For example, consider the following secret annotations:

 ```yaml